asreview/asreview/docs/source/10minutes_asreview.rst

 -  For Linux users, `click
    here <https://docs.anaconda.com/anaconda/install/linux/>`__

-As you did before, you can now call ``python --version`` in the CLI, to re-check the version of the Python installation on your computer.
+Re-check the version of the Python installation by typing ``python --version`` in the CLI.
 This should correspond to the 3.x version of Anaconda you installed earlier.

-Example: I installed Anaconda 3.7.
-Calling ``python --version`` in the CLI returns:
+Example: I installed Anaconda 3.7 and calling ``python --version`` in the CLI returns:

 .. code:: bash